-Herceptin (trastuzumab) is a monoclonal antibody used to treat HER2 overexpressing (HER2+ or ERBB2) breast cancer.
-HER2 has a role in the signaling pathways leading to cell growth and differentiation, which accounts for the reputation of aggressiveness of this type of breast cancer.
+Herceptin (trastuzumab) is a monoclonal antibody used to treat HER2 overexpressing (HER2+) breast cancer.
+HER2 has a role in cell growth and differentiation, which accounts for the reputation of aggressiveness of this type of breast cancer.
 Herceptin binds selectively to the HER2 protein, thereby reducing cancer cell growth and proliferation.

 Herceptin normally is administered intravenously alone or in combination with a chemotherapy regimen.
 There are a few foods and spices that have been shown to amplify the effects of Herceptin, thereby increasing its effectiveness.